pashazzz/bear-market/README.md

 - Additional accessories, icons on the corners (0 - 2 credits)
 ## Bear page
 ### for all
+- only see the card details
+### for logged in users
 - give bet for bear card
 - start conversation with owner
 ### for owner/admin